boytchev/suica/docs/user-guide-objects.md

 ## Position

 All Suica objects are placed in 3D space.
 The position is defined by a special central point of the object.
 When the center is set to a given position in 3D space, the whole object is positioned there.
+The position of a Suica object is set by the property `center` or by individual properties for coordinates `x`, `y` and `z`.

 <img src="images/center.png">

-The position of a Suica object is set by the property `cenetr` or by individual properties for coordinates `x`, `y` and `z`.
+An exceptional object is the [`line`](#line) &ndash; it has no central point, because it is defined by two points.

 #### center
 ```html